 ‘Seaweedfilter’ is one of the artworks part of the overarching artistic research project ‘Dead zones’ .

 Micro algae blooms in coastal waters are fed by nutrient streams from land and create so called ‘Dead zones’.
 Seaweeds are macro algae, and just like micro algae they can take up nutrients very well.
-This way seaweed farms in estuaries could potentially contribute the development of dead zone areas, by funtioning as nutrient filters.
+This way seaweed farms in estuaries could potentially contribute to the development of dead zone areas, by funtioning as nutrient filters.

 This work was handmade with knotweed, from the Netherlands.